 The two locks in the canal operate on the same scheduled openings: 8:30am, 11am, 1:30pm & 3:30pm.
 Everyone was able to make the 11am opening, so we had 9 boats tied up in the lock chamber.

-The following day, Friday, May 30, we all headed out toward the Virginia State line.
-We passed by the Superintendent’s House.
-Let’s hope the restoration process starts soon!
-We arrived at the Deep Creek Lock for the 11am opening.
-The lockmaster’s house was one of the cutest we’ve seen on any of the canals we’ve traveled.
-The lockmaster also keeps a conch shell garden and welcomes donations from cruisers coming back from the Bahamas.
+The following day, Friday, May 30, we all headed out toward the we’ve seen on any of the canals we’ve traveled.
+The lockmaster also keeps a conch shell garden and welcomes donations from cruisers co

 We passed by the Norfolk Naval yards and several ship repair facilities and experienced culture shock.
-What a difference, seeing all these huge ships and all the traffic around Norfolk after two days in the serene and peaceful Dismal Swamp.
-The picture of the large aircraft carrier is the USS Eisenhower, which is in dock for 6 months of scheduled maintenance and upgrades.
+What a difference, seeing all these huge ships and all the traffic around the USS Eisenhower, which is in dock for 6 months of scheduled maintenance and upgrades.
 The Eisenhower was launched in 1975 and commissioned in 1977.
 It’s propelled by two nuclear reactors.
 It’s 1092’ long with a 134’ beam.
 On May 22, 2001, the USS Eisenhower entered Newport News Shipbuilding for her first and ONLY refueling in her 50 year life span.
 WOW….that’s fuel efficiency for you!
 (The refueling and refit did cost $1.5 billion dollars…not sure how many miles/dollar that is!)

 Total Mileage: 4792nm